 Restaurant, Mexican, $$$

-At street level, La Esquina is an unassuming cafe and taqueria offering the typical Mexican standards—mainly tacos, tortas, and quesadillas.
-Below is a pseudo-secret nightclubby dining room with pricier fare, an array of agave spirits, and a reputation for debauchery.
+At street level, La Esquina is an unassuming café and taqueria offering the typical Mexican standards – mainly tacos, tortas and quesadillas.
+Downstairs is a pseudo-secret dining room with a nightclub ambiance, pricier fare, an array of agave spirits and a reputation for debauchery.

 Restaurant, Mediterranean, $$$

-From the team behind the buzzy Estela and Flora Bar, Cafe Altro Paradiso leans Italian—but this is anything but an ordinary red-sauce joint.
-The menu changes often, but it’s dominated by small plates, pastas, and larger entrees, which in the past have included dishes like fava bean salad dotted with dates and ramps, and malfatti twirled with wild mushrooms and Parmesan.
+From the team behind the buzzy Estela and Flora Bar, Café Altro Paradiso leans towards Italian – but this is anything but an ordinary red-sauce joint.
+The menu changes often, but it’s dominated by small plates, pastas and larger entrées, which in the past have included dishes such as fava bean salad dotted with dates and ramps, and malfatti twirled with wild mushrooms and Parmesan.

-New-American food and plenty of wine converge at Charlie Bird
+New-American food and choice wines converge at Charlie Bird

 Restaurant, Contemporary, $$$